matwilso/matwilso.github.io/_posts/learned-sims.md

 -->

 **Repeatability and controllability.** For training, you could induce specific and repeatable settings that you want your agent to practice, using a natural interface.
 You could use this for debugging your system, for example by pulling in information from the fleet about areas the agents are failing and then embedding similar scenarios in the simulator to create behavioral unit tests.
-(Part of this applies to traditional simulators as well, but learned simulators greatly reduce the friction here.)
+(Part of this also applies to traditional simulators, but learned simulators greatly reduce the friction here.)

 **Intelligent domain randomization.**
 Because powerful generative models will have to model uncertainty in the environment, sampling them will yield something like intelligent domain randomization.
 Instead of randomizing over a bunch of wacky parameters, your model could be tuned to the underlying distribution and only give you variety you might actually see in the real world.
 For example, given a video of an opaque container, the model samples over the range of possible masses that could fit in the container.